- Categories:

 National Cherry Tart Day FAQs

-Is tart a dessert?
+Is a tart the same as a pie?

 How to Celebrate National Cherry Tart Day